How To Mother on the Teeter-Totter Between Hostility and Appeasement

 I believe you can stay cool, calm, and collected more than you imagine.
 I have confidence in mothers to make a commitment by letting their love compel them to avoid these extremes.
 But this up-and-down reaction needs to be brought to her attention and she needs to be challenged to cease and desist the extremes.
 The good news is that most moms take the challenge.

-Consider this challenge: Read my new book (released today!) called Mother & Son: The Respect Effect.
+Consider this challenge: Read my book called Mother & Son: The Respect Effect.
 This book contains many testimonies of mothers who have learned how to get off the teeter totter between hostility and appeasement and use Respect Talk to improve the connection with her son.
 But the book is more than testimonies.
 I provide a comprehensive look at how to use Respect Talk with a boy who is 4 or 24.
 Respect Talk not only motivates a boy, it creates a connection with the boy that a mother longs for.

 Will you take the challenge?